jjolley91/blog/content/Huntress_CTF_2023/4.Impossible/lolz3.md

 ## [Back](https://jjolley91.github.io/blog/huntress_ctf_2023/4.Impossible/lolz2)  <> [Next](https://jjolley91.github.io/blog/huntress_ctf_2023/4.Impossible/lolz4)

 * Please note that this challenge was a community effort and much of the content in this writeup is attributed to findings from the public discourse.

-###

-* Please note that this challenge was a community effort and much of the content in this writeup is attributed to findings from the public discourse.